-In just 4 months from the launch of Thefacebook (Facebook’s original nomenclature) on February 4, 2004, their first advertising contract, brokered by Mr Youth, was signed with Dunkin’ Donuts and Victoria’s Secret Pink for a meager sum of $5000, to provide for the server costs and provide the users with an uninterrupted service.
-This was the humble beginning to what later turned out to be an exploding market.
-In the years thereafter, it has been through several makeovers (including the name changing to Facebook) to evolve as one of leading corporations worldwide to this date when Facebook Inc. (NASDAQ:FB) became the fastest company in the Standard & Poor’s 500 Index to reach a market cap of $250 billion.
+Before you start searching for the secret sauce which is important achieve optimised Facebook CPM and CPI, let’s first have a look at why these metrics exist today; In just 4 months from the launch of Thefacebook (Facebook’s original nomenclature) on February 4, 2004, their first advertising contract, brokered by Mr Youth, was signed with Dunkin’ Donuts and Victoria’s Secret Pink for a meager sum of $5000, to provide for the server costs and provide the users with an uninterrupted service.
+This was the humble beginning of what later turned out to be an exploding market.
+In the years thereafter, it has been through several makeovers (including the name change to Facebook) to evolve as one of leading corporations worldwide to this date when Facebook Inc. (NASDAQ:FB) became the fastest company in the Standard & Poor’s 500 Index to reach a market cap of $250 billion.
 With advertising being the most visible of its revenue sources, what it means to the advertiser is essential to be known.

 Facebook’s earliest experiments in advertising, Flyers and Flyers Pro, helped social events on college campuses to be promoted by students who could set a max price for what they were willing to spend for the ad.
 As Facebook spread beyond the Ivy League colleges, sponsored ad partners were welcomed to the network significantly boosting the revenue.
 This soon gave rise to the Cost Per Mille (CPM) or Cost Per Thousand (CPT) views mechanism.

-Owing to an end to the holiday season in Q4 2014, the data for Q1 2015 showed a reduction in the Facebook ad costs with its CPM decreasing by around 11% to settle at $3.30 as reported by Salesforce.
-The CPC also demonstrated a similar reduction (11%) to settle at $0.39 while the CTR was a bit more optimistic with only a marginal decrease (1%).
+Owing to an end to the holiday season in Q4 2014, the data for Q1 2015 showed a reduction in the Facebook ad costs.
+As reported by Salesforce, Facebook CPM decreased by around 11% to settle at $3.30 as reported by Salesforce.
+The Facebook CPC also demonstrated a similar reduction (11%) to settle at $0.39 while the CTR was a bit more optimistic with only a marginal decrease (1%).
 This pattern is a clear indicator of the fact that engagement has been on the rise in Q1 2015 as compared to last quarter.

 The regional trends for Cost Per Click (CPC) showed a greater range of variation with 52% cost reduction for New Zealand ($0.85 to $0.41) as compared to no change for France ($0.39).
 The global average stayed at 11% reduction with Germany being at the same figure as before.
 While US had a greater reduction in CPC of 19% as compared to its own CPM, Canada, Brazil, and the UK saw a rise of 13%, 11%, and 4% respectively on the same parameter.
 Brazil emerged as the country with the lowest CPC in Q1 2015, though the CPC increased by 8% while the highest CPC (for Canada) increased by 13%.
 This is in contrast to the trend observed in the case of CPM where the highest price point had dropped.
 This might be due to the anticipation of better prospects in the future.